Botulism

 View Patient Education

-Botulism is poisoning that is due to Clostridium botulinum toxin and that affects the peripheral nerves.
+Botulism is poisoning due to Clostridium botulinum toxin that affects the peripheral nerves.
 Botulism may occur without infection if toxin is ingested, injected, or inhaled.
 Symptoms are symmetric cranial nerve palsies accompanied by a symmetric descending weakness and flaccid paralysis without sensory deficits.
 Diagnosis is clinical and by laboratory identification of toxin.
 Treatment is with support and antitoxin.

 (See also Overview of Anaerobic Bacteria and Overview of Clostridial Infections.)

-Type A toxin occurs predominantly west of the Mississippi River, type B in the eastern states, and type E in Alaska and the Great Lakes area (type E is frequently associated with ingestion of fish and fish products).
+In the United States, type A toxin occurs predominantly west of the Mississippi River, type B in the eastern states, and type E in Alaska and the Great Lakes area (type E is frequently associated with ingestion of fish and fish products).

 Botulism can occur when neurotoxin is elaborated in vivo by C. botulinum or when preformed neurotoxin is acquired in an external source.